Interested in joining the iSpace team?

 Funding

-- your research interests and how they relate to the above research areas or prior/ongoing projects (you do not need a concrete research proposal — it’s typically best developed together)
+- your research interests and how they fit into our lab and relate to the above research areas or prior/ongoing projects (you do not need a concrete research proposal — it’s typically best developed together)

-Positions are highly competitive, with applications due around January for a September start.
-Review of applications is ongoing and will continue until all positions are filled.
+Briefly indicate your programming/VR/stats background and any scholarly writing experience.
+Positions are competitive; January is the typical deadline for a September start, but outstanding off-cycle candidates may be considered.
 Our lab values the diversity of its community and is committed to fostering an inclusive environment for all members.
 We welcome applications from all qualified individuals, regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, age, or disability.
 We believe that a diverse and transdisciplinary team enriches our research and enhances creativity and innovation.
 We are dedicated to providing equal opportunities and ensuring that our selection process is fair and unbiased.
 Join us in our mission to push the boundaries of knowledge in a supportive and inclusive environment.

 Bernhard

-Prospective grad students: ALL graduate students at SIAT are recommended for admission by the Graduate Admission Committee and then admitted by the Dean of Graduate Studies at SFU.
-Therefore you MUST satisfy all the requirements set up by SIAT and SFU.
-Please check SIAT’s grad admission procedures and make sure to contact me before submitting your application.
-Off-cycle admission is possible for excellent candidates.
-Please mention my name in your submission, and contact me before submitting your application.
+Prospective grad students: Admission decisions are made by SIAT’s Graduate Admission Committee and SFU’s Dean of Graduate Studies.
+You must satisfy SIAT/SFU requirements.
+Please check SIAT grad admissions and contact me before submitting your application.
+Off-cycle admissions are possible for excellent candidates.
+Please mention my name in your SIAT application.

 What is SIAT & SFU?

-Check out our SIAT webiste or watch the or check out SIAT’s YouTube channel.
+Check out the SIAT website or SIAT’s YouTube channel.

 Conferences we like to attend and publish in